abinarystar/bubble/README.md

 ### `resources`

 Let's look into [src/main/resources](src/main/resources) folder.
 There are several files not relevant to GraalVM.
-Those are related to core "library".
+Those are related to core “library”.

-We can ignore these files since it should be part of core "library":
+We can ignore these files since it should be part of core “library”:

 - `META-INF/org.springframework.boot.autoconfigure.AutoConfiguration.imports`
 - `META-INF/spring.factories`